 - Preparation support is also provided that encompasses a bevy of areas of excellence such as quality management, patient safety, infection prevention and many more.
 Their advisors will work with your team to ensure that your specialty area conforms to guidelines and is ready for certification.

 The model argues in favor of making inspections of medical care providing facilities mandatory through legislation.
 However, in most places inspection is mandatory, but the enacted legislation incorporates major drawbacks often manipulated by service providers for their benefit.
 We believe in a comprehensive and incisive inspection of the facilities to determine the eligibility of the service provider for a license.
 It exists in book, but unfortunately the ground realities are stark.
 Many of the service providers operating acquire the desired licenses through their contacts and hush money.

 Accreditation is one of the most vital aspects of the External Quality Assessment model (EQM) propounded by Dr Prem.
 For starters, accreditation is a process of validation in which institutions and establishments are evaluated.
 The standards for accreditation are set by a peer review board whose members include faculty from various accredited colleges and universities.
 Unfortunately, a universal official agency or group, such as the United Nations, the World Health Organization, the World Tourism Organization or the World Trade Organization, is nonexistent as of now.
 It is high time to come up with a trustworthy agency to deal with the delivery of accreditation, the co-ordination of delivery of accreditation, or licensing or studying the existing schemes that deliver accreditation.
-Though we have third-party payers in form of insurance companies and occupational healthcare providers, but expecting neutrality from them may leave one disappointed.
-Most of the service providers are blatantly using accreditation as a marketing tool to usher in larger number of patients.]]>
+Though we have third-party payers in the form of insurance companies and occupational healthcare providers, expecting neutrality from them may leave one disappointed.
+Most of the service providers are blatantly using accreditation as a marketing tool to usher in a larger number of patients.]]>